 Internal medicine encompasses the care of patients 18 and older, whether they are healthy or sick.
 Internal medicine specialists are also called internists.
 They are primary care doctors recognized for their expertise in diagnosing and treating chronic illness, and working to promote health and prevent disease.
 Their responsibilities include health maintenance and disease screening, diagnosis and care of acute and chronic medical conditions, and management of patients with multiple complex medical problems.

 Primary care providers may specialize in internal medicine or family medicine.
 Internal medicine physicians go through training that focuses on adults.
 They specialize in the prevention, diagnosis and management of disease and chronic conditions.
+See our complete directory of internal medicine physicians.

 Family medicine physicians treat patients of all ages, from newborns to the elderly.
 They can treat a wide range of conditions.